-Our simulated implementation of the data-oriented CA system focuses on the procurement-related business processes and utilizes the data sets extracted from the data warehouse of a healthcare management firm with multi-billions of dollars in assets and over two million employees.
+Our simulated implementation of the data-oriented CA system focuses on the procurement-related business processes and utilizes the data sets extracted from the data warehouse of a healthcare management firm with multi-billions of dollars in assets and close to two hundred thousand employees.
 The firm is a major national provider of healthcare services, with a network composed of locally managed facilities that include numerous hospitals and outpatient surgery centers all over the US and overseas.
 A key strategic driver for the firm is the management of their supply chain which provides everything from paper towels to heart/lung machines to their various operating units through dozens of warehouses spread throughout the United States.

-We were approached by the firm's Internal Audit in 2003 to consider how to improve the assurance they could provide over their supply chain, focusing on sample of warehouses in one region of the US.
-What they were willing to provide was extracts from their transactional database, which while only a sample limited in time and geography, still encompassed megabytes of data, several orders of magnitude more detailed than anything typically examined in a standard audit.
+The organization provided extracts from their transactional data warehouse which, while only a sample limited in time and geography, still encompassed megabytes of data, several orders of magnitude more detailed than anything typically examined in a standard audit.
 The data sets include all procurement cycle daily transactions from October 1st, 2003 through June 30th, 2004.
 The number of transaction records for each activity ranges from approximately 330,000 to 550,000.
 These transactions are performed by ten facilities of the firm including one regional warehouse and nine hospitals and surgical centers.
 The data was first collected by the ten facilities and then transferred to the central data warehouse in the firm's headquarters.